Frequently Asked Questions

 For decisions relating to daily physical activities, you should refer to the hourly AQHI and consider the relevant health advice.
 The annual AQI is relevant only if you would like to assess the health risks caused by long-term exposure to air pollution.

-Please feel free to contact us by writing to the following address or giving us a call or a fax.Air Science Group,Environmental Protection Department,33/F., Revenue Tower, 5 Gloucester Road,Wan Chai, Hong Kong.Telephone: 28383111Fax: 28278040
+Please feel free to contact us by writing to the following address or giving us a call or a fax.Air Science and Modelling Group,Environmental Protection Department,33/F., Revenue Tower, 5 Gloucester Road,Wan Chai, Hong Kong.Telephone: 28383111Fax: 28278040